Can You Mix Bleach And Baking Soda For Cleaning?

 2. Eliminating Mold On Non-Porous Surfaces

-When you live in a damp house, mold can be such a cause for headaches.
-Mould can cause health complications, especially in children and people with allergies.
+When you live in a damp house, mold can cause headaches.
+Mold can cause health complications, especially in children and people with allergies.
 When you detect mold in your house, work fast to eliminate it, and inhibit its growth.
 Bleach and baking soda effectively eliminate mold and resulting stains from furniture, walls, and tiles.
 This mixture leaves your surface, looking as clean as new.
 Here are the steps to take to eliminate mold from surfaces using bleach and baking soda.

 • 1.
 Turn on a window fan or open doors for ventilation

 • 3.
-Mix bleach and water; 1 cup bleach is enough for a gallon of water
+Mix bleach and water; 1 cup of bleach is enough for a gallon of water

 • 4.
 Apply a paste of baking soda to the surface